JoeriRoijenga/angularMemory/README.md

 # AngularMemory
-Project for understanding the usage of Angular it self:
+Project to understand the way of working with Angular:
 * Components
 * Services
 * Sending data from one component to the other